 In our tests, Free Online OCR did a great job of preserving our PDF’s formatting, presenting text in editable columns.
 We were particularly impressed that the image was formatted as a header, and locked in place.

 The limitations of OCR were visible in a few places – text on colored backgrounds wasn’t always identified, and there were a few rogue tabs and line breaks – but it wouldn’t take much tweaking to get the Word document looking almost identical to the PDF.
 Free Online OCR is very impressive – we just wish it was available as a desktop app so we didn’t have to upload files one at a time.

 Try it online: Free Online OCR

-Great for extracting and formatting text, but not a good choice for image-heavy documents
+Great for text, but not a good choice for image-heavy documents

 There are two versions of Nitro PDF to Word Converter – a desktop app for Windows and an online version – but only the latter is free to use forever.

 You can upload multiple files, and there’s a good choice of import and export formats (including Word, PowerPoint and Excel), but there are some significant drawbacks.
 Unlike Free Online OCR, Nitro PDF to Word Converter emails your converted file to you, and each email address is limited to five file conversions per month – a pretty severe limit that severely restricts its usefulness.

 Text was maintained quite well in our converted document – including the keylines between columns, which was a pleasant surprise – but the main image didn’t survive the change of format.
 There were also some rogue spaces and line breaks, though these wouldn’t take long to correct manually.